 $$ w = B \cdot v $$

-To perform this computation symbolically with kingdon
+To perform this computation symbolically with kingdon looks as follows:

 >>> from kingdon import Algebra